JuliaByl/ms1-niclas-metal-workers/README.md

 You can find the wireframes [here](https://github.com/JuliaByl/ms1-niclas-metal-workers/blob/master/images/wireframes-nmw.png) or go to my images folder and open wireframes-nmw.png.

-### Changes, Bugs + solutions
+#### Changes, Bugs + solutions

-* Social media links in footer: I only found facebook and linkedin icons for the social media links on fontawesome,cwhich was the library I had planned to use.
+##### Social media links in footer
+I only found facebook and linkedin icons for the social media links on fontawesome,cwhich was the library I had planned to use.
 I will add those two for now but might be changing to a different icon library so that I can link glassdoor and trustpilot too.
 If not, I will have to leave them out.

+##### Hero image not responsive

+I did not immediately notice that the hero image was not covering the entire screen horizontally on bigger screens than the one that I have been using.
+Will make it more responsive.
+*screenshot of issue to be added*

 ### Links, inspiration and creds (if too big to mention together with the code)